 - Mock Interview Program

 - On-Campus Interviewing

-Six months after graduation, 98.4% of UW-Stout graduates from August 2018, December 2018 and May 2019 were employed; continuing or planning to continue their education; serving in the military, or in a service program.
+Six months after graduation, 99.4% of UW-Stout graduates were employed; continuing or planning to continue their education; serving in the military, or in a service program.
 Learn more.

 Student Advisory Committee